RitinDev/project-portfolio/README.md

 A project portfolio built with React, Ant Design, TypeScript and Vite.

-[Deployed](https://ritindev.github.io/project-portfolio/) on GitHub Pages using GitHub Actions for CI.
+[Deployed](https://ritindev.github.io/project-portfolio/) on GitHub Pages using GitHub Actions for CD.